-These guidelines are provided to ensure that your student has a satisfactory digital experience.
+To ensure that your student has a satisfactory digital experience here are some additional general considerations.
 They are meant to serve as guidelines not mandates.
-In general keep the following in mind:
+In general, keep the following in mind:

-- When selecting a machine the most important issue is battery life.
-Make sure it will get them through the day.
+- When selecting a machine, the most important issue is battery life.
+Make sure it will get them through an entire school day.
 Then look at screen size and the keyboard to make sure they are comfortable for your student.
 The details about the processor, memory and so forth are secondary.

 - Buy a protective case where possible.
 Students are tough on their machines and any protection is helpful